-1. THE PAT BRIEF √ OR x Clear instructions of what is expected, relevant to the specific grade Visual inspiration The brief provides for the development of/gives the opportunity for the following • Fluency (the generation of ideas, answers, responses, possibilities for a given situation/problem) • Flexibility (the generation of alternatives, variations, adaptations, different ideas/solutions/options) Originality (the generation of new, unique and novel responses/solutions) Elaboration (the expansion, enlargement, enrichment or embellishment of ideas to make it easier for others to understand or to make it more interesting) Risk-taking (experimenting, trying new challenges) • Complexity (the ability to create structure out of chaos, to bring logical order to a given situation and/or to see the missing parts) Curiosity (the ability to wonder, ponder, contemplate or puzzle) • Imagination (the ability to build mental pictures, visualise possibilities and new things or to reach beyond practical limits) Clear assessment criteria Due date(s) and time management 2.
-ASSESSMENT OF PATS Relevant to the specific grade, in line with standard of province, i.e. realistic marking Use of assessment criteria 50 marks for sourcebook, including assessment of the following: • Intention and rationale of the brief (e.g. in the form of a mind map, visual presentation, etc.) • Evidence of research, experimentation and reflection (e.g. thumb-nail sketches, mood boards, etc.) Evidence of detailed planning, drawing skills and presentation relevant to the design brief Evidence of final drawing/collage/maquette related to the final concept The 'Design in a Business Context' research modules 50 marks for product(s), including assessment of the following: Creativity/Originality/Interpretation in terms of the concept and solutions relevant to the brief Evidence of design involvement: The appropriate use of design elements and principles Technique/Craftsmanship/Method Completion of work/time management/evidence of full utilisation of available time Professional presentation and functionality of the design solution 1
+1. THE PAT BRIEF √ OR x Clear instructions of what is expected, relevant to the specific grade Visual inspiration The brief provides for the development of/gives the opportunity for the following: • Fluency (the generation of ideas, answers, responses, possibilities for a given situation/problem) Flexibility (the generation of alternatives, variations, adaptations, different ideas/solutions/options) Originality (the generation of new, unique and novel responses/solutions) • Elaboration (the expansion, enlargement, enrichment or embellishment of ideas to make it easier for others to understand or to make it more interesting) Risk-taking (experimenting, trying new challenges) Complexity (the ability to create structure out of chaos, to bring logical order to a given situation and/or to see the missing parts) Curiosity (the ability to wonder, ponder, contemplate or puzzle) • Imagination (the ability to build mental pictures, visualise possibilities and new things or to reach beyond practical limits) Clear assessment criteria Due date(s) and time management 2.
+ASSESSMENT OF PATS Relevant to the specific grade, in line with standard of province, i.e. realistic marking Use of assessment criteria 100 marks for sourcebook, including assessment of the following: T Concept development Exploration and experimentation Investigation Evidence of final drawing/collage/maquette related to the final concept Presentation The Design in a Business Context research modules 100 marks for product(s), including assessment of the following: T Creativity/Originality/Interpretation in terms of the concept and solutions relevant to the brief Evidence of design involvement: The appropriate use of design elements and principles Technique/Craftsmanship/Method Completion of work/time management/evidence of full utilisation of available time Professional presentation and functionality of the design solution